Dr Rosa Marvell

 Biography

-I am a lecturer in Sociology who joined the Portsmouth in September 2021 following a postdoctoral research post within the Widening Participation Evaluation Team at Oxford Brookes University.
+I am a Senior Lecturer in Sociology who joined the Portsmouth in September 2021 following a postdoctoral research post within the Widening Participation Evaluation Team at Oxford Brookes University.
 Prior to this I was a Doctoral and Associate Tutor at the University of Sussex alongside my PhD.
-My own doctoral research, funded by the Economic and Social Research Council, explored the ways in which first-generation students navigate their educational journey towards Master's degrees and how classed social inequalities shape these pathways.
-More broadly my research interests encompass inequalities within Higher Education and the labour market, with particular attention to social class, gender and their intersections.
+My own doctoral research, funded by the Economic and Social Research Council, explored the ways in which first-generation students navigate their educational journey towards Master's degrees and how social class and its intersections shapes these pathways.
+My current research interests revolve around social inequalities in Higher Education and the labour market, inclusive education, trans inclusion at work and broader issues of social justice.

 Prior to working within the sector, I was a Research Fellow at the Institute for Employment Studies, working on a range of research projects and evaluations for UK Government Departments and bodies, EU Directorates and third sector organisations.